alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 ### Understand the data

-GA4 does not directly link an internal search term to the specific page a user selected from the results.
+GA4 does not directly link a search term to the specific page a user selected from the search results.

-However, you can approximate this behaviour by analysing "Page referrer" values that contain search query parameters.
+You can approximate this by analysing "Page referrer" values that contain search query parameters.

 When a user performs a search, the search term is often included in the URL of the search results page (for example, through parameters such as q, s, search, query, or keyword).
 If the user then clicks a result, the destination page will record the search results URL as its referrer.